Native Mobile App VS Hybrid Mobile App

 If the company can wait for six months or more before launching the app, going for the native app is the best option.
 Native apps perform the best, have the highest security, and also the smoothest user experience.

 If the time at hand before going for launch is shorter than six months, then hybrid could be the preferred alternative.
 As the app can be built in a single source code, released across platforms, and the development effort and time is considerably less when compared to that of the native applications.

 Whatever the option you might prefer, it should be always noted that the users will expect a great experience at all times.
 They are not really concerned as to the approach your team has decided to go for.
 When they launch the app, they would expect it to be intuitive, responsive, smooth, and fast.

 Launching the app

-Launching across platforms may guarantee a mobile presence but it most definitely does not guarantee the success for the app.
-As mobile app usage grows and overtakes the convention browsing patterns on desktop and laptops, which has been happening since the past year especially, companies who have a mobile presence need to consistently focus on the two main promoters or deterrents of their mobile applications: user experience and speed.
+Launching across platforms may guarantee a mobile presence but it most definitely does not guarantee the success of the app.
+As mobile app usage grows and overtakes the convention browsing patterns on desktops and laptops, which has been happening since the past year especially, companies who have a mobile presence need to consistently focus on the two main promoters or deterrents of their mobile applications: user experience and speed.

 Ionic vs Xamarian:

 Overall, the user experience and the performance of the mobile app may significantly vary based on the development framework chosen.
 With the native app coming up trumps convincingly in both departments.